bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Click "Cancel" to drop the selected options.
 No rules will be assigned to the virtual machine.

 8. Keyboard layout * - (is prepopulated).
 Select a keyboard layout from the drop-down list.
 9. SSH keypair - Select an SSH keypair.
-Find more information on the SSH key here (link to SSH keys section).
+The list of keys contains the SSH keys available for the account under which the VM is being created.
+Find more information on SSH keys here (link to SSH keys section).
 10. Start VM - Tick the box to start the VM right after its deployment.
 If this option is activated, the VM acquires an IP and a password (if required by the template).
 If it is not, the machine IP is not available till VM is started, no password is assigned to it.

 .. note:: Required fields are marked with an asterisk (*).